 Yes, this speeds up the process compared to other filing avenues, assuming the I-130 gets approved.

-Can my parent travel outside of the U.S. while their Adjustment of Status Green Card application is waiting to be approved?
+Can my parent travel outside the U.S. while their Adjustment of Status Green Card application is waiting to be approved?

 Are my parents required to get a medical exam?